piepdx/pie-cookbook/drafts/working-draft-tactical.md

 We always referred to W+K as a "patron" rather than a "sponsor."
 Our reasoning?
 We meant it as a compliment, in the same vein as those benefactors who saw the value of providing financial support for artists to pursue their work — without any guarantee that that expenditure would result in anything more than creative exploration.

-W+K is the Patron for PIE.
+# tl;dr W+K is the Patron for PIE.
 And anything we've accomplished is only due to that generosity.

 ### Sponsor